aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 1. Vertical Scaling

 This can be achieved by creating an EBS Snapshot and creating a new more powerful instance using the EBS Snapshot.
 This is the preferred method if the website gains consistent traction as a more sustained load would be better handled by more powerful hardware instead of multiple instaces and can avoid the cost of a load balancer.
-In lieu of a load balancer, we can use Cloudwatch to monitor cpu utilization, from there use SNS (to inform the user), SQS to trigger a SQS function that triggers a [Lambda function that takes an EBS Snapshot](https://aws.amazon.com/blogs/compute/automating-amazon-ebs-snapshot-management-with-aws-step-functions-and-amazon-cloudwatch-events/) and creates a more powerful EC2 Instance consisting of a T3 Micro (Limited Burst).
+In lieu of a load balancer, we can use Cloudwatch to monitor cpu utilization, from there use SNS (to inform the user), SQS to trigger a SQS function that triggers a [Lambda function that takes an EBS Snapshot](https://aws.amazon.com/blogs/compute/automating-amazon-ebs-snapshot-management-with-aws-step-functions-and-amazon-cloudwatch-events/) and creates a more powerful EC2 Instance consisting of a T3 Micro (Limited Burst). **EDIT(2021/02/17) The Wordpress site will need to be manually migrated**

 2. Horizontal Scaling